d4m4s74/the_farmer_was_bffed/readme.md

 ## Read values

+`,`sets the memory location to information about game.
 Read values depend on the plant under the drone.

 First read is always a bitmask of water, entity, tilled state and harvestability: WWEEEETH